 This cushion outline halo setting by James Allen is designed to accommodate a round center stone.
 It is available in versions built to hold a round brilliant cut center stone ranging in weight anywhere from 0.30 to 3.00 carats.
 This 1.108 carat, G-color, VS-1 clarity, James Allen True Hearts round diamond would do nicely if you’re looking for something around a carat.

 Of course, you can use my preset selection criteria to Search James Allen for Ideal Cut Diamonds if you’re looking for options with different characteristics.
-This will save you the hassle of setting the parameters for total depth, table diameter, polish, symmetry, etc. and leave it so that all you have to do is adjust the sliders for the price, carat weight, color, and clarity.
+This will save you the hassle of setting the parameters for total depth, table diameter, polish, symmetry, etcetera.
+In that case, all you have to do is adjust the sliders for the price, carat weight, color, and clarity.

 For the record, I am more than happy to look over the details for any diamonds that you might be considering if you’d like to send me links via the submission form for my free Diamond Concierge Service.
 All I ask in return is that you use my affiliate links, and tell them that you heard about them on Nice Ice!

-Which brings up an interesting topic.
+This brings up an interesting topic.
 Somebody was really surprised the other day when I responded to their inquiry advising them not to buy a diamond that they had their heart set on.
-Apparently they thought that I would simply “rubber stamp” the quality of the diamond as being good, because it was offered by one of the preferred vendors whom I work with.
+Apparently, they thought that I would simply “rubber stamp” the quality of the diamond as being good, because it was offered by one of the preferred vendors whom I work with.

 Monique Lhuillier Twist Halo Setting from Blue Nile:

 Several of my clients have ordered the Monique Lhuillier Twist Halo setting from Blue Nile and loved the ring.
 Naturally, I helped them select the diamond to ensure that it met my selection criteria.
-About 50% of the time I’m able to provide additional details, like diamond clarity photographs, and a reflector scope image or two, which are not provided on the diamond details pages provided by Blue Nile.
+About 50% of the time I’m able to provide additional details.
+I explain more about that in this tutorial on How to Conduct a Blue Nile Diamond Search.

 Here again, it pays to take advantage of my free Diamond Concierge Service if you’re shopping for a diamond, online or offline, I’m happy to help whether you intend to purchase from one of my preferred vendors or not.
 Diamond Shopping Tiffany & Co?
 Great.
 Send me the specs and we’ll discuss both the good and the bad.

-Another reason why you’ll want to contact me before completing your purchase is that I might be able to save you a little bit of money on the setting, because I’ve got:
+Another reason why you’ll want to contact me before completing your purchase is that I might be able to save you a little bit of money on the set because I’ve got:

-There is a chance that you can save some money on the diamond if you Register Now with Brian Gavin as a client because they usually send out special offers to clients at this time of year, and they quite often include a discount off of diamonds and jewelry, which beat any discount or coupon code that I’m going to be able to provide you with.
+There is a chance that you can save some money on the diamond if you Register Now with Brian Gavin as a client.
+They usually send out special offers to clients at this time of year.
+Those email messages often include a discount on diamonds and jewelry.
+Consequently, that will beat any discount or coupon code that I’m going to be able to provide.